grusic91/bloc_tdd_sample/README.md

 ## Overview

 This project demonstrates the implementation of a Flutter application using the BLoC pattern with a focus on TDD and clean architecture.
 The goal is to showcase how these methodologies and patterns can be effectively combined to create a scalable, maintainable, and testable codebase.

+Project is structured in a way of Data, Domain and Presentation layer